18F/guides-template/index.md

 $ git push origin 18f-pages
 ```

-Follow the instructions in _Updating the Config File_ to update your
+Follow the instructions in _Update the Config File_ to update your
 `_config.yml` accordingly.
 You may also need to consult the _GitHub Setup_ and
 _Post Your Guide_ chapters to ensure your guide is correctly published to
 `pages.18f.gov` and linked from the main [18F